1coderookie/BSB-LPB-LAN_EN/docs/chap16.md

 5. Enter the folder "BSB_lan".
 There, rename the file "BSB_lan_config.h.default" to "BSB_lan_config.h".

 6. Start the ArduinoIDE by double-clicking the file "BSB_lan.ino" in the BSB_lan folder.
-The ArduinoIDE should recognize the connected Arduino Mega 2560 automatically together with the used COM port.
+The ArduinoIDE should recognize the connected Arduino Due automatically together with the used COM port.
 *For steps 1-6, see the more detailed description in [chapter 4](chap04.md)!*

 7. *Important:* Adjust the settings in the file "BSB_lan_config.h" according to your wishes and circumstances.